jesselicyber/cybersecurity-portfolio/home-labs/file-services-home-lab.md

 ## Apply Group Policy

-Ran the gpupdate /force command to reapplie all group policie settings
+Ran the gpupdate /force command to immediately reapply all Group Policy settings on the client machine, ensuring the latest policies were deployed and available

 <img width="425" height="174" alt="vmware_spHG4hh0hq" src="https://github.com/user-attachments/assets/3ee504dd-9247-45ff-aba8-e31908b75b73" />

-## Verify Network Drive Exists
+## Verify Network Drive

 Checked the drive to see if the S: network drive was successfully deployed